awatson1978/fonts-handwritten/README.md

+## fonts-handwritten

-**fonts-handwritten** is a Meteorite package for adding handwritten script fonts to Meteor apps (not cursive fonts).
+Package for adding handwritten script fonts to Meteor apps (not cursive fonts).

 ------------------------